mjbots/moteus/docs/integration/rust.md

 }
 ```

-The `BlockingController` automatically discovers an available transport (fdcanusb, socketcan) on construction.
+The `BlockingController` automatically discovers an available transport (fdcanusb, socketcan) on the first operation that needs it.

 ## Async Usage — AsyncController